National Bank Financial Trims Horizon North Logistics (TSE:HNL) Target Price to C$6.00

-Horizon North Logistics (TSE:HNL) had its target price lowered by National Bank Financial from C$6.25 to C$6.00 in a research report sent to investors on Thursday morning, BayStreet.CA reports.
-The brokerage currently has an outperform rating on the stock.
+Horizon North Logistics (TSE:HNL) had its price objective cut by National Bank Financial from C$6.25 to C$6.00 in a research report report published on Thursday morning, BayStreet.CA reports.
+They currently have an outperform rating on the stock.

-A number of other brokerages have also issued reports on HNL.
-TD Securities raised their price objective on shares of Horizon North Logistics from C$0.60 to C$5.50 and gave the company a hold rating in a report on Monday, August 17th.
-ATB Capital raised their price objective on shares of Horizon North Logistics from C$1.75 to C$6.00 in a report on Tuesday, August 25th.
-Scotiabank upgraded shares of Horizon North Logistics from a sector perform rating to an outperform rating in a report on Wednesday, June 24th.
-Finally, Raymond James raised their price objective on shares of Horizon North Logistics from C$0.75 to C$4.50 and gave the company a market perform rating in a report on Monday, August 17th.
+Other equities research analysts also recently issued research reports about the stock.
+ATB Capital upped their price target on shares of Horizon North Logistics from C$1.75 to C$6.00 in a research report on Tuesday, August 25th.
+Scotiabank upgraded Horizon North Logistics from a sector perform rating to an outperform rating in a report on Wednesday, June 24th.
+TD Securities raised their target price on Horizon North Logistics from C$0.60 to C$5.50 and gave the stock a hold rating in a research report on Monday, August 17th.
+Finally, Raymond James upped their price target on Horizon North Logistics from C$0.75 to C$4.50 and gave the company a market perform rating in a research report on Monday, August 17th.

 Horizon North Logistics Inc provides industrial, commercial, and residential products and services in Canada.
 The company operates in two segments, Industrial Services and Modular Solutions.
 The Industrial Services segment supplies workforce accommodations, camp management services, access solutions, relocatable structures, and maintenance and utilities services.